To: Chancellor of the Exchequer

 This would help ensure a fairer tax system and reduce the financial strain on those who have contributed throughout their working lives.

-My father’s care cost over £6,000 per month.
-Following more than a year in a care home during and after Covid, this amounted to over £72,000 per year—far beyond what most people earn, and a significant drain on my mother’s resources.
+A care home can easily cost over £6,000 per month, approximately £72,000 per year—far beyond what most people earn, and a significant drain on most pensioner's resources.

-Now my mother requires 24-hour support herself.
-Her care costs £1,107 per week, with additional expenses—such as night-time support—adding further to that total (for example, an extra £350 last month alone).
+24-hour support in home can cost upwards of £1,107 per week, with additional expenses—such as night-time support—adding further to that total (for example, an extra £350 last month alone).

 These are not choices.
 They are necessities—basic requirements for safety, dignity, and day-to-day living.

 Yet all of this is paid from income and savings that have already been taxed.
-In addition, she continues to pay tax on her remaining income, even though it is effectively used entirely to fund her care.
+In addition, any pensioner with any additional pension other than the state pension, will to pay tax on their remaining income, even though it is effectively used entirely to fund the care.

 I believe this is fundamentally unfair.

-That said, this is not about my family alone.
-My father has passed, and realistically, my mother will not benefit from any policy change that might result from this campaign.
+That said, this is not about my family who will not benefit from any policy change that might result from this campaign.

 But this issue has concerned me for some time.
 It affects thousands of families across the UK, and many more will face the same situation in the years ahead.